East Ipswich, Queensland: Education

 Ipswich East State School is a government primary (Prep–6) school for boys and girls at 18–24 Jacaranda Street.
 In 2017, the school had an enrolment of 373 students with 42 teachers (35 full-time equivalent) and 28 non-teaching staff (17 full-time equivalent).
 It includes a special education program.

 Ipswich Positive Learning Centre is a specific-purpose primary and secondary (5–10) school at 12 Blackwood Street.

 There is no general purpose secondary school in East Ipswich.
-The nearest secondary schools are Bremer State High School in Ipswich CBD and Bundamba State Secondary College in Bundamba.
+The nearest government secondary schools are Bremer State High School in Ipswich CBD and Bundamba State Secondary College in Bundamba.